 I’m asking another question in today’s blog post: Do you know the health of your heart?
-I know I can be annoying being so curious but I find asking questions is a great way to educate myself and others (if they’re interested).
+I know I can be annoyingly curious, but I find asking questions is a great way to educate myself and others (if they’re interested).

-It’s no surprise February, the lovey-dovey month celebrating Valentine’s Day also designated as American Heart Month, which for me, is a perfect segue to talk health awareness.
+It’s no surprise that February, the lovey-dovey month celebrating Valentine’s Day, is also designated as American Heart Month, which, for me, is a perfect segue to talk about health awareness.

-The first American Heart Month took place February 1964 as proclaimed by President Lyndon B. Johnson via proclamation on December 30, 1963.
-The Congress, by joint resolution on that date, requested the President to annually issue proclamation designating February as American Heart Month.
+The first American Heart Month took place in February 1964, as President Lyndon B. Johnson proclaimed via proclamation on December 30, 1963.
+By joint resolution on that date, the Congress requested the President to issue a proclamation designating February as American Heart Month annually.

-For nearly 55 years, the staggering statistics of death from heart disease continues to escape the medical profession.
+For nearly 55 years, the staggering statistics of death from heart disease continue to escape the medical profession.

 About two years ago, I joined a movement to end heart disease called The Health eHeart Study.
 Currently, 200,000 men and women participate in the lifestyle research study sponsored by cardiologists at the University of California at San Francisco UCSF.
 It’s free to participate.